EVERSE-ResearchSoftware/RSQKit/CONTRIBUTING.md

 If you choose to contribute via GitHub's pull requests, you may want to look at [How to Contribute to an Open Source Project on GitHub][how-contribute].

 1. Open an issue for your pull request first (unless already opened).
-2. Create your own fork of RSQKit repository (even if you have write access to the RSQKit repository) and set it up to render RSQKit pages as a Web site.
+2. Create your own fork of the RSQKit repository (even if you have write/push access to the RSQKit repository) and set it up to render RSQKit pages as a Web site.
 An even better way is to create a branch in your fork for each significant change (pull request), as then you can create multiple pull requests in parallel.
 3. Make sure that your changes in your fork/branch are tested and render correctly in the Web site.
-4. Submit a pull request from your fork to RSQKit repository (this repository).
+4. Submit a pull request from your fork to the RSQKit repository (this repository).
 5. If you receive feedback, make changes on your fork and your pull request will update automatically.

 Editorial Board Members will review pull requests and have a final say over what gets merged into RSQKit.